publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch104/schI/m__us_usc_t7_s7711.md

     (e) __Regulations__

-    Regulations issued by the Secretary to implement subsections (a), (c), and (d) of this section may include provisions requiring that any plant pest imported, entered, to be exported, moved in interstate commerce, mailed, or delivered from any post office—
+    Regulations issued by the Secretary to implement subsections (a), (c), and (d) may include provisions requiring that any plant pest imported, entered, to be exported, moved in interstate commerce, mailed, or delivered from any post office—

         (1) be accompanied by a permit issued by the Secretary prior to the importation, entry, exportation, movement in interstate commerce, mailing, or delivery of the plant pest;